cogstat/cogstat_website/best_practices_symposium/index.md

 __Register__ Admission is free, but because of the limited seats, please, register for the event [here](https://goo.gl/forms/jNpZcWuHzkkgbpz62).

-__Supporter__ The symposium is supported by the [Faculty of Education and Psychology, Eötvös loránd University](https://www.ppk.elte.hu/en).
+__Supporter__ The symposium is supported by the [Faculty of Education and Psychology, Eötvös Loránd University](https://www.ppk.elte.hu/en).

 ### Call for abstracts